Infantilization of adults with disabilities needs to stop

 Disabled Person: (rolls their eyes)

-If you’re over-simplifying or over-explaining beyond what a person needs, that means that you’re probably underestimating a person’s cognitive abilities based on assumptions related to their disability.
+If you’re over-simplifying or over-explaining beyond what a person needs, that means that you’re probably underestimating a disabled person’s cognitive abilities based on assumptions related to their disability.

 Now maybe the person legitimately needs the explanation.
 In that case, it’s fine to explain!